Industrial/Organizational Psychology

 After admission, each candidate will be provided with a faculty advisor, who will outline a planned program of study.
 Prior to registering for courses each semester, candidates are encouraged to contact their advisor.
 Students may be required to take one or more English writing courses if their writing skills do not meet graduate level standards.

-Notes: Students who need to be enrolled in 9 credits every semester for financial aid or visa reasons may need to take additional credits beyond the minimum required for the degree or plan in advance for an adjusted course sequence.
+Notes: Students who need to be enrolled in 6 or more credits every semester for financial aid or visa reasons may need to take additional credits beyond the minimum required for the degree or plan in advance for an adjusted course sequence.
 Students should consult with the Office of Financial Aid and the Office of Student Engagement – International Student Life, respectively, and alert the Graduate Program Director to their needs.

 Fieldwork